George Mackay Brown: Legacy

+Much of Brown's personal and literary archive is held by the National Library of Scotland, including his diaries and extensive collections of his correspondence.

 Work

 Brown's poetry and prose have been seen as characterised by "the absence of frills and decoration; the lean simplicity of description, colour, shape and action reduced to essentials, which heightens the reality of the thing observed," while "his poems became informed by a unique voice that was his alone, controlled and dispassionate, which allowed every word to play its part in the narrative scheme of the unfolding poem."

 Brown gained most inspiration from his native islands, for poems, stories and novels that ranged over time.
 He drew on the Icelandic Orkneyinga Saga, especially in his novel Magnus.
 Seamus Heaney said Brown's works transformed life by "passing everything through the eye of the needle of Orkney".

 Biographies

 His autobiography, For the Islands I Sing, appeared shortly after his death.
 A literary biography, Interrogation of Silence by Rowena Murray and Brian Murray, ensued in 2004, George Mackay Brown: The Life, a more personal biography by Maggie Fergusson, in 2006, and George Mackay Brown: The Wound and the Gift by Ron Ferguson, a study of Brown's spiritual journey including his controversial move from Presbyterianism to Roman Catholicism, in 2011.
 The Seed Beneath the Snow by Joanna Ramsey, a personal memoir by a friend, was published in 2015.